Irradiance: Point source

-For quick approximations, this equation indicates that doubling the distance reduces irradiation to one quarter; or similarly, to double irradiation, reduce the distance to 0.7.
+For quick approximations, this equation indicates that doubling the distance reduces irradiation to one quarter; or similarly, to double irradiation, reduce the distance to 71%.

 In astronomy, stars are routinely treated as point sources even though they are much larger than the Earth.
 This is a good approximation because the distance from even a nearby star to the Earth is much larger than the star's diameter.
 For instance, the irradiance of Alpha Centauri A (radiant flux: 1.5 L☉, distance: 4.34 ly) is about 2.7 × 10−8 W/m2 on Earth.

 Solar irradiance

 The global irradiance on a horizontal surface on Earth consists of the direct irradiance Ee,dir and diffuse irradiance Ee,diff.
 On a tilted plane, there is another irradiance component, Ee,refl, which is the component that is reflected from the ground.
 The average ground reflection is about 20% of the global irradiance.
 Hence, the irradiance Ee on a tilted plane consists of three components:

 The integral of solar irradiance over a time period is called "solar exposure" or "insolation".

+Average solar irradiance at the top of the Earth's atmosphere is roughly 1361 W/m2, but at surface irradiance is approximately 1000 W/m2 on a clear day.